 - Most of the Human Aliens and Artificial Humans were changed into normal humans in Magical Girl Lyrical Nanoha INNOCENT.
 Yuuno, Zafira, Arf, and Linith were changed to be ordinary pets (Linith was a Decomposite Character who appeared as both a human and a cat).

-- The Florian sisters from Gears of Destiny were changed from Ridiculously Human Robots to (potentially genetically engineered) Human Aliens in Reflection.
+- The Florian sisters from Gears of Destiny were changed from Ridiculously Human Robots to Human Aliens injected with nanobots in Reflection.

 - Ginga: Nagareboshi Gin: